 13. Great Salt Plains State Park (Jet, Oklahoma)

 Normally, a flat area with little to no vegetation is something tourists would avoid.
 But Oklahoma’s Great Salt Plains State Park draws visitors from all over and for good reason!
 In prehistoric times, an ocean covered the area now known as Oklahoma, and the barren, salty landscape is one of the last remnants of that time long ago.
 Visitors can swim in the park’s saltwater lake or dig for hourglass-shaped selenite crystals.
 This is the only place in the world where this shape of selenite crystal is found, according to Travel Oklahoma.

 Best Places to Visit in South Carolina

 14. Angel Oak Tree (Johns Island, South Carolina)

 Nobody is exactly sure how old the Angel Oak Tree is, but most estimates put it between 400 & 500 years old, meaning it has survived numerous storms and floods.
 The tree is staggeringly large.
 It stands at 65 feet tall, has a circumference of 28 feet, shades an area of 17,000 square feet, and has a branch that stretches 187 feet, according to Atlas Obscura.
 If you are traveling to Charleston, South Carolina, this tree is worth a short trek to see.

 We know you’re probably eager to start exploring now, but before you get on the road, it’s worth checking to see if your insurance coverage is what you want and need.
-Give us a quick call (1-877-GO-DIRECT) or come in to one of our convenient locations; we’ll make sure you’re ready for your next adventure.
+Give us a quick call (1-877-GO-DIRECT) or come into one of our convenient locations; we’ll make sure you’re ready to keep driving to your next adventure.